lukasschulz280103/Friday/README.en.md

 ## Features
  > The current app version is a developer release and may run unstable, its features also.
-- Currently friday supports a BETA AR mode, which supports a time display for testing purposes.

 # Develop plugins
 An SDK is currently under development that will allow you to develop apps and tools for friday.